sugarlabs/musicblocks/js/utils/README.md

     });
     ```

     Add your theme here too.
-This checks for the themePreference after the DOM is loaded, to apply styles to planet page.
+And this for loop above checks (after the DOM is loaded) for all themes in themes array to add the class in planetThemes.css (which you will add in later steps) which match themePreference in localStorage to the elements on planet/index.html.
+That is why the changes happen after the reload.
+    If no theme is selected i.e there is no themePreference in localStorage. the styles will default to light mode because it is the base styling with no class in planetThemes.css .
+But when there is a themePreference in localStorage, the class respective to the chosen theme will be added to the elements which will apply because of higher specificity.

 5.  **Using themeBox to add functionality to your options in the dropdown menu**